 Approving, posting, and managing content on the company's website (20 percent)

 Notice how specific these examples are.
-Try your best to do the same with your responsibilities as well.
+Try your best to do the same with your job duties as well.
+Include information about performance evaluation criteria to give candidates a clear understanding of how their work will be assessed.

-List them separately from each other to let candidates know what skills and experience are required and what gives an advantage over others.
+List job requirements separately from each other to let candidates know what skills and experience are required and what gives an advantage over others.
+This section is crucial for both the applicant and hiring managers to understand the job specification.
+Be sure to differentiate between required qualifications and preferred qualifications.

 For example: